 One day, T was diagnosed with cancer.
-I wouldn’t have blamed him if he were to put his work and his studying on hold, maybe even permanently, to focus on his health.
+I wouldn’t have blamed him if he were to put his work and his studying on hold (maybe even permanently) to focus on his health.
 But he didn’t.
 He received cancer treatment, and still studied and still worked, and still invested in the men he wanted to help.
-And then he died.

 What about you?
-Is there an area of your life that you want to transform?
+What do you want your new legacy to be?
+Is there an area of your life that you want to revolutionize while you still have the time?
 These are the areas I specialize in:

 It is never too late to write your new legacy.
 My name is Roy Kim.
 Contact me today, I’d love to answer any questions you may have.